 There is no one ideal solution so before you decide, consider the following factors…

-The size of your bi-fold doors will affect how much it costs to dress them – but this is true of both curtains and blinds.
+The size of your bi-fold doors will affect how much it costs to dress them.
+This is true of both curtains and blinds and can be quite steep depending on what style you choose.
 Of the available options, roman blinds tend to be the cheapest, but to get the best from them, you’ll need to equip them with an expensive motor.
 If you’re replacing one set of curtains with another, then sticking with what you already have will minimise the costs associated with installing new rails and other hardware.

-Few of us enjoy living in in a goldfish bowl at night-time, so the main purpose of window dressing – besides decoration – is privacy.
+Few of us enjoy living in a goldfish bowl at night-time, so the main purpose of window dressing – besides decoration is privacy.

-Both curtains and blinds should perform equally here, but if you want to be extra sure no-can see what you’re up to once the sun goes down, a thick set of blackout curtains are probably your best option.
+Both curtains and blinds should perform equally here, but if you want to be extra sure nobody can see what you’re up to once the sun goes down, a thick set of blackout curtains are probably your best option.

 Posted on: 31 May 2018